kfultz07/go-dataframe/README.md

 ```

 # Concurrently load multiple CSV files into DataFrames
 Tests performed utilized four files with a total of 5,746,452 records and a varing number of columns.
 Results indicated an average total load time of 8.81 seconds when loaded sequentially and 4.06 seconds when loaded concurrently utilizing the LoadFrames function.
 An overall 54% speed improvement.
 Files must all be in the same directory.
-Results returned from the LoadFrames function in a map[string]DataFrame as concurrent programs are not guaranteed to return results in the same order.
+Results are returned in a
+slice in the same order as provided in the files parameter.
 ```go
 filePath := "/Users/Name/Desktop/"
 files := []string{